 The park office is located at the park entrance gate and is open from May 3rd through September 30th.
 We truly appreciate the patronage and co-operation of our campers for the 2020 season.
 Reservations are accepted online for the 2021 season beginning January 15, 2021 for one month or longer and February 1, 2021 for less than 1 month.

-JOBS: We have a few positions available: Front Booth Supervisor, Maintenance personal, janitorial personal.
+JOBS: We have one positions available: Maintenance person.
 Call Rhonda at 306-862-3237 or email firstname.lastname@example.org if interested.

 Nestled between two spectacular lakes where the open prairie meets the boreal forest, Nipawin is one of Saskatchewan’s most attractive outdoor recreation destinations.
 Nipawin is famous for its superb fishing, camping, golfing and boating activities.